Hemiplegic migraine: Screening

 Prenatal screening is not typically done for FHM, however it may be performed if requested.
 As penetrance is high, individuals found to carry mutations should be expected to develop signs of FHM at some point in life.

 Management

 People with FHM are encouraged to avoid activities that may trigger their attacks.
 Minor head trauma is a common attack precipitant, so FHM sufferers should avoid contact sports.
 Acetazolamide or standard drugs are often used to treat attacks, though those leading to vasoconstriction should be avoided due to the risk of stroke.

 Epidemiology

 Migraine itself is a very common disorder, occurring in 15–20% of the population.
 Hemiplegic migraine, be it familial or spontaneous, is less prevalent, 0.01% prevalence according to one report.
-Women are three times more likely to be affected than males.
+Women are three times more likely to be affected than men.